erawijantari/RPyId/README.md

 Venue: Midorigaoka 6 1st Floor, Tokyo Institute of Technology

-Notes: **TBA** (Content will be about introduction of tydiverse and hands on on data wrangling in R)
+Notes: `./Notes/20191215_RPyID3rd` contains about introduction of tydiverse and hands on on data wrangling in R.

 ## 4thMeeting-Data is beautiful part 2 - visualizations with ggplot: R series
 Date: **TBA**